-Find.help is a text file that is displayed on screen when the user clicks the Help button in the main script_find window.
+Find.help is a text file that is displayed on screen when the user clicks the Help button in the main script find window.

 This dialog presents a graphical interface to the UNIX 'find' command.
 The only required field is the name of the directory to be searched; all other fieldsare optional.
 Once the fields have been set to the desired values, you canuse the 'Ok' or 'Apply' button to initiate the find operation.
+The results of the find operation are displayed in a dtterm terminal window.